I love music because when you dance, it’s like surfing sound waves vibrating against your body.

 That's the reason for the dance floor.
 That’s where you feel the vibe.

-While my music journey started with the metal vibes of bands like Rammstein, Slipknot and Marilyn Manson, I was always searching for something bassier.
+While my music journey started with the metal vibes of bands like Rammstein, Slipknot and Marilyn Manson, I was always enjoying the bass part of this songs.

 Discovering The Chemical Brothers in 2006 opened my eyes to the electronic music world.
 I was also lucky to grow up in Paris during the French Electro era and be inspired by artists like Mr. Oizo.

-After digging a little bit deeper into this new world, I fell on the "Kalawanji" track by Kromestar which led me to UK dubstep, with labels like DMZ, Deep Medi, Tempa and Tectonic where heavy bass took centre stage of my mp3 player.
+After digging a little bit deeper into this new world, I discovered UK dubstep, with labels like DMZ, Deep Medi, Tempa and Tectonic where heavy bass took centre stage of my mp3 player.
 Digging through local vinyl shops (shout out to Toolbox records) in Paris wasn’t enough.
 I wanted more which prompted a move to London in 2015 to fully embrace the dubstep scene.
 While living in south London, I could enjoy record shops and proper sound systems every weekend for a variety of electronic music parties (but mainly dubstep).

 Some have said my music productions with futuristic blips make them wonder if life is one big simulation.
 Others have said it feels like a balance between gliding through space and bouncing on the ground.

-With the Ramen Freros DJ sets ranging from House to Techno, Ghetto-House to Juke, and Dubstep to Jersey Beats, it’s always a bonne soirée.
+With the Ramen Bass DJ sets ranging from House to Ghetto-Tech to Breakbeat to Dubstep to Club Music, it’s always a bonne soirée.

 If you want to see what’s happening with the electronic music scene in Paris + upcoming events and music releases, follow me on Instagram.